mikkohei13/airquality-finland/README.md

 -----------------

 According to the portal, you are free to

--use the data for non-commercial purposes, research and teaching -publish the data for public communication
+-Use the data for non-commercial purposes, research and teaching -Publish the data for public communication

 ...provided you credit the http://www.ilmanlaatuportaali.fi as the source.